-Google Drive, the famous service of web storage created by Google is increasingly used: certainly thanks to its perfect implementation in Android, which equips over 60% of mobile devices sold in the world, but also to the exponential increase in the use of Cloud services by users who appreciate, always plus, the ability to access all their data from their devices with a simple login.
+Google Drive, the famous service of web storage created by Google is increasingly used: surely thanks to its perfect implementation in Android, which equips over the 60% of mobile devices sold in the world, but also to the exponential increase in the use of Cloud services by users who appreciate, always plus, the ability to access all their data from their devices with a simple login.

 One of the aspects that is a little too cumbersome using Google Drive is the file sharing via direct links: if we try to share an image, a document or any other file using the appropriate button "Share"A link will be generated that will not allow you to download directly, but will show the file inside the browser and from here it will be possible to download.